johnath/beep/PERMISSIONS.md

 restrictive as possible, while allowing for what you want.
 Give access to a single user.
 Give access to a special group of users.

-A few __bad ideas__ to __avoid__ you want to change the permissions setup:
+Here are a few __bad ideas__ you should __avoid__ when you change the permissions setup:

-  * Add users to the `input` group
+  * DO NOT add users to the `input` group
-    This would allows those users access to all input devices, including keyboards and mice which are none of their business (think keyloggers or reprogramming programmable keyboards).
+    This would allow the users from the `input` group access to __all__ input devices.
+This includes keyboards and mice which are none of their business (think keyloggers or reprogramming programmable keyboards).

-  * Running `beep` setuid root or via sudo-root
+  * DO NOT run `beep` setuid root or via sudo-root
-    There have been a few serious security issues for `beep` in 2018, mainly when `beep` was run setuid root or via sudo-root.
+    There have been a few serious security issues for `beep` in 2018 (CVE-2018-0492 and CVE-2018-1000532).
+Both had their impact when `beep` was run setuid root or via sudo-root.

-    Therefore, `beep` now checks whether it is being run setuid root or via sudo-root, and if so, `beep` aborts without doing anything potentially harmful or useful.
+    Therefore, `beep` now checks whether it is being run setuid root or via sudo-root, and if so, `beep` aborts without doing anything else, because that something else might turn out to be harmful.
+    Also, this reminds people still using setuid-root or sudo-root setups to switch to the new more granular permission setup.

 Add users to `beep` group